 Libby is a very small city located in the state of Montana.
 With a population of 2,645 people and three constituent neighborhoods, Libby is the 30th largest community in Montana.

 Unlike some cities, Libby isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Libby are a mix of both white- and blue-collar jobs.
-Overall, Libby is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Libby who work in maintenance occupations (16.52%), office and administrative support (11.90%), and healthcare (11.90%).
+Overall, Libby is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Libby who work in office and administrative support (18.20%), healthcare (11.82%), and maintenance occupations (11.47%).

-In terms of college education, Libby is nearly on par with the US average for all cities of 21.84%: 19.34% of adults 25 and older in Libby have a bachelor's degree or advanced degree.
+The percentage of adults in Libby who are college-educated is close to the national average for all communities of 21.84%: 20.75% of the adults in Libby have a bachelor's degree or advanced degree.

-The per capita income in Libby in 2010 was $18,005, which is lower middle income relative to Montana and the nation.
-This equates to an annual income of $72,020 for a family of four.
+The per capita income in Libby in 2010 was $21,797, which is middle income relative to Montana and the nation.
+This equates to an annual income of $87,188 for a family of four.

 The people who call Libby home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Libby residents report their race to be White, followed by Native American.
-Important ancestries of people in Libby include Irish, English, Norwegian, and French .
+The greatest number of Libby residents report their race to be White, followed by Asian.
+Important ancestries of people in Libby include Irish, Norwegian, English, and French .

 The most common language spoken in Libby is English.
-Other important languages spoken here include German and Chinese.
+Other important languages spoken here include Chinese and German.